raymondworkshop/old.myblog/about.md

 <br>

-Interesting Personal Reminders from Arnold O. Beckman:
+#### Interesting Personal Reminders from Arnold O. Beckman:
- - "Alwyas do your best; never do anything half-hearted (either get into it or get out of it)"
+ Always do your best; never do anything half-hearted (either get into it or get out of it).

- - "Always strive for excellence - there is no substitute for it."
+ Always strive for excellence - there is no substitute for it.

- - "Never do anything for which you'll be ashamed later."
+ Never do anything for which you'll be ashamed later.

- - "Maintain integrity."
+ Maintain integrity.